 Are you a professional artist?

 – I don’t make a living from it, no. My day job is art-handling so I spend a lot of time in museums and galleries, which can be inspiring.
-I’ve often wondered what being a successful artist would be like, but keep finding it a strange concept.
+I’ve often wondered what being a successful artist would be like but keep finding it a strange concept.
 Why do we have these creative urges?
 Why are people not just content with the world as it is, instead of filling it with crappy impressions and wasting material?
 With this in mind, I’ve begun producing less in the rather limited time I have at my disposal.
-It takes ages, but it’s more accomplished and fulfilling than my older works.
-Less is more, so to speak.
-A great catch-phrase for the homo sapiens!
+It takes ages but is more accomplished and fulfilling than my older works.
+Less is more, so to speak, a great catchphrase for the Homo sapiens!

 Belgium actually has climate change to thank for its beer culture.
-It was the Little Ice Age of the 16th century that swept hops, the most important ingredient in beer as we know it, down into mainland Europe.
-Requiring a cold climate, hops hadn’t spread much further south than Northern Germany around that time, and while cultivated in monasteries and similar it was out of reach for the common folk.
-The main advantage of hops, besides its distinct flavour, is how it stabilises the brew by eradicating bacteria.
+It was the Little Ice Age of the 16th century that swept the hop plant, the most important ingredient in beer as we know it, down into mainland Europe.
+Requiring a cold climate, hops hadn’t spread much further south than Northern Germany around that time and whilst cultivated in monasteries and similar, it was out of reach for the common folk.
+The main advantage, besides its distinct flavour, is how it stabilises the brew by eradicating bacteria.
 Hops, which belongs to the same plant family as cannabis, also has psychoactive properties in itself – hence why beer also has a sedative quality that’s unrelated to alcohol.

 This brings to mind something I read about the recording of their 2001 album, “Bruyne Troon”, which took place in a semi-flooded cellar.
 Following an overambitious consumption of liquid intoxicants, the now former vocalist Barditus suffered a minor gravitational mishap that almost rendered him electrocuted.

 As outrageous as this sounds, it was far from their strangest concert experience.
-That title is, according to Midgaars, claimed by a 2007 event with a correspondingly odd name: (K-RAA-K)³ Festival.
+That title is claimed by a 2007 event with a correspondingly odd name: (K-RAA-K)³ Festival.

 – Barditus called us that morning to say he couldn’t get out of bed – from what would later turn out to be acute pancreatitis – so at the very last minute we found a replacement singer in Slosse, who was also quite ill.
 It was the first-ever show without Barditus, very weird indeed.

-As improbable as it may seem today, LUGUBRUM started out in 1992 as a pretty standard occult metal band of qualities significantly blacker than brown.
+As improbable as it may seem today, LUGUBRUM started out in 1992 as a pretty standard occult metal band of properties significantly blacker than brown.

 Having come out victorious over the Ottoman Empire in the first Battle of Abukir in 1799, a second showdown – in 1801 and against British forces this time – saw the French overwhelmed and badly outnumbered.

-– Still, it’s staggering to consider the French accomplishments: against all odds and setbacks, through scorching heat and watermelon diarrhoea… not only Bonaparte but also by men like Desaix – who went on to become hero of Marengo – Murat, Lannes… and then Kléber, who took over command after Bonaparte until he was assassinated in Cairo.
+– Still, it’s staggering to consider the French accomplishments: against all odds and setbacks, through scorching heat and watermelon diarrhoea.
+Not only Bonaparte but also by men like Desaix, who went on to become hero of Mareng.
+Then we have Murat, Lannes, and Kléber – who assumed command after Bonaparte left, until he was assassinated in Cairo.
 Their archaeological discoveries and foundation of l’institute de l’Egypte, which was destroyed in 2011 but is now being restored, gave birth to the study of Egyptology.
 But, most importantly of all, the campaign marked the end of the Middle Ages for the entire region.

 – Why is the Brown Netherworld inhabited by dwarves, albinos, mental patients, and the like?
 Probably because I feel some connection to them.
 They’re living in the margins of society – often shunned, ridiculed, discriminated against, sometimes even hunted down and killed.
 However, depending on culture and historic period they can also become healers, shamans, jesters, or artists.
 All of these function as mirror and teacher, using extreme behaviours to reflect others and force them to examine their own doubts, fears, and weaknesses.
 This helps them in not taking themselves too seriously, and thwarts any illusions of grandeur.
 There can be no sun without shadow, and vice versa.
 There’ll always be balance in the Brown Force.